icon-bg

 20 Oct, 2022

-As companies become more digitized and reliant on complex information technology (IT) systems, having a comprehensive inventory of all hardware and software assets is crucial for security.
+As companies become more digitized and reliant on complex information technology systems, having a comprehensive inventory of all hardware and software assets is crucial for security.
 IT inventory provides visibility into every component on a network: workstations, servers, routers, applications, etc. Therefore, vulnerabilities and risks can be identified and addressed proactively.

 Security risks with inventory management software